Claude Code Plugin¶

 session-start.sh |

 SessionStart hook implementation.
-Starts the watcher, writes the session heading, reads recent memory files, runs a semantic search for recent context, and injects Memory Tools instructions. |
+Starts the watcher, writes the session heading, and reads recent memory files for cold-start context injection. |

 user-prompt-submit.sh |